Eggless Cookie Dough for one is an edible chocolate chip cookie dough that you can whip up in minutes for a perfectly safe cookie dough treat!

 Instructions

-- **Microwave your flour for in 15 second intervals, (30 seconds to 1 minute total) till it reaches an internal temperature of 160 degrees, to eliminate any risk of e. coli or salmonella
+- **Microwave your flour in 15 second intervals, (30 seconds to 1 minute total) until it reaches an internal temperature of 160 degrees, to eliminate any risk of e. coli or salmonella.
+Set it aside to cool for a few minutes.

 - In a small bowl, cream together your butter and your sugars until mixed.

-- Add in your vanilla and milk and stir to combine.
+- Add in the milk and vanilla and stir to combine.

-- Add in your salt and flour and mix until all combined.
-(Add a little more flour if mixture is too wet)
+- Add in the flour and salt and mix until all combined.
+(Add a little more flour if mixture is too wet).

-- Dump in your chocolate chips and stir them into the cookie dough.
+- Dump in the chocolate chips and stir them into the cookie dough.

 Video